 This Mexican Posole soup boasts tender shredded pork, the deep taste of cumin, bright splashes of lime and cilantro, and tangy splash of hot sauce.

 Posole, a Mexican soup, is quite possibly my favorite soup, period.
-Largely because I love Mexican flavors; the deep taste of cumin, bright splashes of lime and cilantro, the sharp bite of hot sauce, this Mexican Pposole recipe has it all!
+Largely because I love Mexican flavors; the deep taste of cumin, bright splashes of lime and cilantro, the sharp bite of hot sauce, this Mexican Posole recipe has it all!
 Plus, what other soup can you eat with soft warm tortillas?

 There are other posole recipes that call for meat other than pork.
 However, don’t be led astray.
 Pork is what you want.
-During the hours of simmering, it transforms into the most tender, flavor-filled, shredded pork you’ve ever slurped.
+During the hours of simmering, it transforms into the most luxuriously tender, flavor-filled, shredded pork you’ve ever slurped.
 Think Mexican Pulled Pork.

 This is also an excellent meal to make in advance to reheat for meals throughout the week or for entertaining.
 The leftovers will taste even better because the flavors have all had a chance to meld together!
 Having a meal that you can make ahead of any party frees you up to finish all of your other last-minute tasks before guests arrive.

 Want a second meal out of it?
 Boil down the liquid and make this Mexican posole recipe into a burrito filling!

 I recommend making Mexican Posole Soup in a Dutch Oven.
 I own the Lodge Dutch Oven and it is one of my favorite work-horses in my kitchen.
 I reach for it whenever I have a long, slow, simmer on my cooktop, or if I am braising in the oven.
 The thicker sides make it perfect for this because you will maintain a more consistent temperature and it will reduce quick temperature fluctuations that cause scorching.